 Roasted onions are good for you since they have beneficial effects on the cardiovascular and immune systems, as well as anti-diabetic and anti-cancer effects.
 See this link for a list of the 6 very best foods, from Dr. Fuhrman.

-Not many think of having onions on their own as a side dish, but this is wonderful topped on a veggie burger, added to your salads, pasta, top onto your rice or mashed potatoes and mushrooms, or blended into your favorite soup.
+Not many think of having onions on their own as a side dish, but these are wonderful on a veggie burger, added to your salads, or pasta, topped on your rice or mashed potatoes or mushrooms, or blended into your favorite soup.

 Onions are a really wonderful vegetable to add to your diet, as they contain high vitamin C that helps to ward off any cases of flu or colds ins the winter season.
 Onions have also been known to reduce inflammation and are useful in clearing infections.
 They also contain fiber and folic acid, a B vitamin that regenerates healthy new cells.